janis-commerce/api-session/README.md

 ## API
 The package exports two classes ApiSession and ApiSessionError.

-* validateStore(storeId)
-Validate if the store given is valid for the session.
-Returns *Boolean*.

 ### ApiSession

 * constructor(authorizationData)
 Receives an object with the following (optional) properties: { userId, clientId, clientCode, profileId, permissions }

+* validateLocation(locationId)
+Validate if the location given is valid for the session.
+Returns *Boolean*.

 ApiSession has the following getters:
 * userId {string} The ID of the user or undefined in case there is no user